publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stE/ptII/ch1203/m__us_usc_t10_s12102.md

  __Treatment of Single Parents Enlisting in Reserve Components of the Armed Forces__

     [Pub.
 L. 99–661, div.
-A, title V, § 523][/us/pl/99/661/s523], Nov.
+A, title V][/us/pl/99/661/dA/tV], § 523, Nov.
 14, 1986, [100 Stat.
 3871][/us/stat/100/3871], as amended by [Pub.
 L. 100–180, div.
-A, title V, § 503][/us/pl/100/180/s503], Dec.
+A, title V][/us/pl/100/180/dA/tV], § 503, Dec.
 4, 1987, [101 Stat.
 1085][/us/stat/101/1085]; [Pub.
 L. 101–189, div.
-A, title V, § 504][/us/pl/101/189/s504], Nov.
+A, title V][/us/pl/101/189/dA/tV], § 504, Nov.
 29, 1989, [103 Stat.
 1437][/us/stat/103/1437], which provided that, in determining under section 510 \[now 12102\] of title 10 whether a person who is applying to enlist in a reserve component of the Armed Forces upon discharge or release from active duty is qualified for enlistment as a Reserve of an Armed Force, the Secretary concerned may not disqualify the person because the person is a single parent if the person is otherwise qualified for enlistment, the person became a single parent while serving on active duty, and the person’s status as a single parent was not a factor in the person’s discharge or release from active duty, with provision that the requirements imposed with respect to parenthood not be more stringent than those imposed on a member who becomes a single parent during the term of the member’s enlistment, and with provision defining “single parent” as a person who is not married and who has custody of a child under the age of 18 pursuant to a court order, expired on Sept.
 30, 1991.

 ----------